scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 Reactivity
 ****************
-The two physics are coupled by the notion of reactivity, which is related to the probility of fission due to material properties.
+The two physics are coupled by the notion of reactivity, which is related to the probability of fission due to material properties.
 The temperature and density of materials can increase or decrease this probability, which directly impacts the neutron production and destruction rates and therefore, the reactor power.
 The simplest form of the equations dictating this feedback are: